Read on to find out what you should expect when it comes to reading and writing in Reception and how you can best support your child at home.

 Its okay for both your child and YOU to be nervous about starting school.
 Starting school is a massive change for both of you.
 School will be a place where your child will spend the majority of their day.
 It is totally natural for you to worry about them being happy and successful in this new setting.

 When your child starts school, the first half term will be about getting them used to their new setting and routines.
 Some schools may begin a few learning activities during this time, while others may not.
+Give yourself and your little one time to adjust to the new routine and if you have any concerns then speak to your child's class teacher - communication is key!

 During the first half term, your child's teacher will assess their current reading level.
 Most children will start Reception with very basic reading skills and a limited knowledge of letters and sounds.
 This is absolutely normal and expected!